Trissanne L. Keen

 University of Michigan | Ross School of Business

-Trissanne Keen is a fourth-year Ph.D. candidate in Strategy at the University of Michigan-Ross School of Business.
-Her research explores how companies balance the promises and pitfalls of the global energy transition.
-Focused on the electric vehicle (EV) and lithium-ion battery ecosystem, her work integrates micro-level analyses of stakeholder perceptions with macro-level dynamics of firm strategy and industrial policy.
-This multi-level approach contributes to a deeper understanding of how firms manage competing pressures in emerging sustainable industries, and also analyzes the global supply chains for critical raw minerals that underpin this transition.
+Trissanne Keen is a Ph.D. candidate in Strategy at the University of Michigan Ross School of Business.
+Her research examines how firms navigate the promises and pitfalls of the global energy transition, with a focus on the electric vehicle and lithium-ion battery ecosystem.
+Integrating micro-level analyses of stakeholder perceptions with macro-level studies of firm strategy and industrial policy, her work sheds light on how companies manage competing pressures in emerging sustainable industries and the global critical-minerals supply chains that underpin them.

 Before joining Ross, Trissanne was a Research Economist in the Executive Office of the Governor of Florida.
 She was the lead analyst for forecasting state revenues for transportation tax sources.
 Preceding her role as a Research Economist, she was a Florida Gubernatorial Fellow working in the Office of Policy and Budget with the team managing $8.3B in COVID-19 Relief Funds.
 Trissanne graduated summa cum laude from Florida State University, receiving a Bachelor's and Master of Science degree in Finance.
 She was also a recipient of the United States David L. Boren Awards, receiving full funding to study Akan Twi in Ghana, West Africa, where she also interned with non-profit organizations on a microfinance initiative supporting women and a project aimed at combating child labor and human trafficking in rural fishing communities.